How to Write a Winning Scholarship Essay

 For example, our recent Father’s Day Scholarship asked, “How does your dad make a difference in your life?”
 We receive hundreds of entries where students listed their grades, leadership positions, and what they wanted to study in college – all thanks to dad.

 The problem?
 None of them explained how dad had a hand in making those things happen.
 The essays were simply laundry lists of the students’ achievements and never really explained how their fathers made a difference.

 Before you submit your scholarship essay, make sure it fully answers the question at hand.

 Another mistake students make is not editing their work before submitting it.
 After you write your essay, put it away for at least 24 hours.
 Then, take the time to read it again and start editing.

 Make sure there is good sentence flow and no grammatical errors.
 Ensure your essay addresses the topic and meets the word count requirements.

 Once you have edited the copy and feel it is perfect, give it to someone else to read, like one of your family members, and ask for honest feedback.
 It’s easy to get attached to your work, so having an unbiased reader review it, like a counselor or teacher, can be helpful.
 Incorporate the feedback into your revised essay and review it again.

-If you feel it’s your best effort, save a copy for your files and submit your application.
+If you feel it’s your best effort, save a copy of your files and submit your application.

 A good way to get an idea of what a scholarship committee is looking for in a winning essay is to visit the scholarship provider’s winners page.
 Most legitimate scholarship programs publish their winners and their work online.
 You should also do a little research about the company or organization providing the award.
 The more you know about them, the easier it will be for you to write an essay that resonates with its audience.